st143575/steppenwolf.github.io/source/_posts/FREB-TQA.md

 tags: [tableQA, benchmark]
 ---

-*Wei Zhou, Mohsen Mesgar, Heike Adel, and Annermarie Friedrich (2024).
-Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers).*
+*Wei Zhou, Mohsen Mesgar, Heike Adel, and Annemarie Friedrich.
+2024.
+FREB-TQA: A Fine-Grained Robustness Evaluation Benchmark for Table Question Answering.
+In Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers), pages 2479–2497, Mexico City, Mexico.
+Association for Computational Linguistics.*

 # What problems does this paper address?
 The evaluation of the robustness of architecturally different TQA systems against various types of perturbations on the input table.